JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 ~1,800 total resources

 45 engineering hours for manual configuration
-(derived from your mathematical analysis)
+(derived from the mathematical analysis)

 As cloud estates expand, these O(n²) configuration requirements become operationally prohibitive.
 This challenge is amplified in multi-region deployments, where TGW peering, transitive route propagation, and IPv4/IPv6 dual-stack requirements further multiply configuration effort.